leonardotulod/minesweeper/README.md

 # minesweeper
 Recreated my own version of the classic Microsoft Minesweeper game in C++.
-Run both the functions.cpp and minesweeper.cpp to play!
+Compile the functions.cpp and minesweeper.cpp then run it to play!